 - The emotional effects of stress alter the heart rhythms, which could pose a risk for serious arrhythmias (rhythm abnormalities) in people with existing heart rhythm disturbances.

-- Stress causes certaini blood cells to become stickier (possibly in preparation for potential injury) which makes blood clotting, especially in vulnerable arteries of the heart and brain, more likely.
+- Stress causes certain blood cells to become stickier (possibly in preparation for potential injury) which makes blood clotting, especially in vulnerable arteries of the heart and brain, more likely.

 - Stress appears to impair the clearance of fat molecules in the body.